espressif/esp-idf-monitor/README.md

 pipx install esp-idf-monitor
 ```

-These will install an `idf-monitor` executable for the current user without requiring administrator privileges.
+Both methods will install an `idf-monitor` executable for the current user without requiring administrator privileges.

 ## Usage